dowido/Domain-expansion/README.md

- dvcdfjlvhhju  h bVlnexpansion by don
+ vcdfjlvhhju  h bVlnexpansion by don